deepsense-ai/seahorse/docs/operations/read_dataframe.md

 Reads a `DataFrame` from a specified data storage.

-It supports reading files (CSV, JSON or PARQUET) from local file system, Amazon S3 and HDFS (it supports reading Hadoop-compatible partitioned files).
+It supports reading files (in CSV, JSON or PARQUET formats) both from local file system and HDFS (it supports reading Hadoop-compatible partitioned files).

 In addition, HTTP/HTTPS and FTP URLs are supported.
 E.g. specifying ``https://seahorse.deepsense.io/_static/transactions.csv`` as the ``source`` parameter will result in downloading the example file from HTTP server.

-It also supports reading data from JDBC compatible databases.
+It also supports reading data from JDBC-compatible databases.
 For more detailed information on using JDBC drivers in the Batch Workflow Executor, visit [Custom JDBC drivers](../batch_workflow_executor_overview.html#custom-jdbc-drivers) section.
 If you are using Seahorse Desktop please read about